spacecolonyone/MarsCityState/README.md

 The following is a design of an envisioned city on Mars.
-It describes one of the first large settlements in space - one that should be possible to build already in this century.
+It describes a pioneering large settlement in space - one that should be possible to build already in 21st century.
 Its design focuses on characteristics that will make it practical, vital and sustainable.
-As such, the design of this city will greatly differ than possible designs of future cities created after mankind has well established its presence in space.
+As such, the design of this city will greatly differ from possible designs of future cities created after mankind has well established its presence in space.

 # Design principles

-The city is designed with these principles:
+The design of the city is based on these principles:
 * It should be economically viable
 * It should be attractive to live in
 * It should provide its citizens with standard of living comparable to that of Earth cities